 The Department of Transportation (DOT) is committed to ensuring trucking companies remain safe and in compliance while operating.
-Whether you’re a fleet manager, business owner, commercial truck operator, or commercial truck mechanic, it’s more important than ever before to be aware of DOT violations and common reasons you could fail an inspection.
+Whether you’re a fleet manager, business owner, commercial truck operator, or commercial truck mechanic, it’s more important than ever before to be aware of Department of Transportation violations (DOT) violations and common reasons you could fail an inspection.

-Receiving a DOT violation can have serious implications.
-Along with potentially facing financial consequences like fines, out-of-service orders, or repair costs, depending on the severity of the violation, you could also face suspension or jail time.
+When you get a DOT violation, you face financial penalties, including fines, out-of-service orders, or repair costs.
+Depending on the severity, you could also face suspension or jail time.

 DOT violations can usually be categorized as either driver-related or vehicle-related.
 To help you remain in compliance, here is a list of common DOT violations to be aware of: